This is a condition that arises due to one or more gallstones within any bile duct.

 - Age over 40 years.

 - Rapid weight loss

-- Have a history of gastrointestinal conditions ( Crohn’s disease ).
+- Have an account of gastrointestinal conditions ( Crohn’s disease ).

 - Having hemolytic anemia (sickle cell disease).